 We do not allow anyone to possess, produce, supply or offer illegal drugs on the premises in accordance with the Misuse of Drugs Act 1971.
-Any suspected illegal drugs found, or confiscated, on premises will be disposed of appropriately.
-The designated senior member of staff for drug related situations is: Headteacher, Mrs Kerrell.
+Any suspected illegal drugs found, or confiscated, on the school premises will be disposed of appropriately.
+The designated senior member of staff for drug related situations is: Headteacher, Mrs Liz Crow

-The e following will guide sta ff's response e to an incident of drug or alcohol misuse. П Initial respons e and inve estigation
+The following will guide staff's response to an incident of drug or alcohol misuse.

+Initial response and investigation

-- Inform senior colleague who will guide investigation, ensure written record is made and decide about any disposal; - Consider responses, including whether to contact police including possible disposal and further searching;
+- Inform senior colleague who will guide investigation, ensure written record is made and decide about any disposal; - Consider responses, including whether to contact police including possible disposal and further searching; - Contact parents / carers; - Consider contacting chair of governors, LEA and other support services; - Consider sanctions / support needs of pupil(s) involved; - Draw up and implement action plan.